Ashok Vajpeyi: Career

-Vajpeyi received his Masters degree(MA English)from St. Stephen’s College, Delhi and joined the Indian Administrative Services (IAS) in Madhya Pradesh (MP), in 1965.
+Vajpeyi received his master's degree (MA English) from St. Stephen’s College, Delhi and joined the Indian Administrative Services (IAS) in Madhya Pradesh (MP), in 1965.
 He was patronized by Indian National Congress leader Arjun Singh, and became the state's culture secretary when Singh became the Chief Minister of MP.
 As the culture secretary, he set up 11 cultural institutions, and made decisions regarding appointment of trustees and office-bearers of these institutions.
 This made him an influential figure within MP.
 In 1980s, he gained national recognition, starting with the establishment of Bharat Bhavan, which was inaugurated by prime minister Indira Gandhi.
 Vajpeyi lost his powerful position in MP, when Congress' rival Bharatiya Janata Party came to power in the state.
 In 1990, the Sunder Lal Patwa government transferred him to the state Revenue Board.

 Over the years he served Secretary of Culture, Union Ministry of Culture, and as Vice-Chancellor, Mahatma Gandhi Antarrashtriya Hindi Vishwavidyalaya; trustee, Indira Gandhi National Centre for the Arts (IGNCA); member, Indian Council for Cultural Relations (ICCR), and executive board member of the Sangeet Natak Akademi.
 He has won the Dayavati Modi Kavi Shekhar Samman, 1994, and the Kabir Samman (2006).
 His work has been translated into many Indian languages, besides in English, French, and Polish.
 After being appointed a pro-tem Chairman of Lalit Kala Akademi India's National Academy of Arts, he was subsequently appointed as its regular chairman, in April 2008, till December 2011.

 After his retirement from IAS, he has lived in Delhi.

 Protest and return of awards

 On 7 October 2015 it was reported that Vajpeyi returned his Sahitya Akademi Award supporting "the right to dissent" and protesting recent murders of writers.
-On 20 January 2016, Ashok decided to return D.Litt. given to him by University of Hyderabad in protest against the “Anti-Dalit” attitude of authorities which has allegedly driven a Dalit student Rohith Vemula to commit suicide.
+On 20 January 2016, Ashok decided to return D.Litt. given to him by University of Hyderabad in protest against the "Anti-Dalit" attitude of authorities which has allegedly driven a Dalit student Rohith Vemula to commit suicide.